iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Pretty much the shonkiest app out there, crashes 2/3 times per run and has failed to log the last 3 runs.
 The principle is fine, the execution is very poor.<br> :date: __2020-11-16 18:05:34__

-> The apps only purpose is to ensure you get a clear instruction to run, or to stop running and walk.
-I've had to reinstall twice before week 8 because the trainer became mute.
-My music dips, but that's it.<br> :date: __2020-11-15 20:34:45__

-> Resert a session to start randomly<br> :date: __2020-11-13 20:18:17__

 #### 1-star reviews